cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Why should I avoid to touch my face?
 - Why should I avoid to touch my mouth?
 - Why should I avoid to touch my nose?

+## intent:prevention_vaccine
+- A vaccine must be found
+- About a vaccine for COVID-19.
+- About a vaccine to treat COVID-19.
+- About a vaccine, drug or treatment for COVID-19.
+- About a vaccine, drug or treatment.
+- About a vaccine.
+- About vaccine
+- About vaccines for COVID-19.
+- About vaccines to treat COVID-19.
+- About vaccines, drug or treatment for COVID-19.
+- About vaccines, drug or treatment.
+- About vaccines.
+- Any update about the vaccine?
+- Any vaccines for covid-19
+- Explain the status of covid 19 vaccine
+- Has a vaccine for corona virus been established?
+- Hey ...am called Joseph from Uganda....my questions is...is there any vaccine at hand that their working on to stop the spread of covid-19
+- How far hv doctors gone with issue of covid 19 vaccine?
+- How far with the vaccines
+- Information about the promising vaccine
+- Is it true that the vaccine will be out in September
+- Is the vaccine found
+- Is there a vaccine discovered yet
+- Is there a vaccine for COVID-19?
+- Is there a vaccine to treat COVID-19?
+- Is there a vaccine, drug or treatment for COVID-19?
+- Is there a vaccine, drug or treatment?
+- Is there a vaccine?
+- Is there any vaccine found for this pandemic
+- Is there any vacine for this virus?
+- Is there no vaccine yet
+- Maybe one other thing I would like to know is about the vaccine how far they have gone with it and how many types are being processed
+- No vaccine?
+- Ok Helen When can a vaccine be produced by some countries
+- Ok but there isn't a vaccine or a solution for the problem
+- Please there an vaccine to stop it
+- So any vaccine yet
+- So is there hope that the vaccine can be found by end of this year
+- Tell me vaccine of COVID-19
+- Thank you Helen Has uganda got a vaccine against the disease ?
+- The vaccine must be found I said how didn't you understand my request
+- The vaccine must be found I said how didn't you understand my request????
+- They is still no vaccine for covid 19
+- Vaccines
+- Whare is vaccine?
+Hare need!
+- What can you tell me about the hypothesis of a vaccine for Coronavirus?
+- When can a vaccine be produced by some countries
+- When is the vaccine hope to be found
+- When the vaccine will come
+- When the vaccine will release?
+- When vaccine is com out
+- When will the Corona vaccine come?
+- When will the vaccines be available?
+- When will the vaccines be available?
+Am Alfred
+- Where is vaccine of corona virus?
+- Which vaccines have passed stage 3 of the final testing already
+- Will be vaccine available in the month of july
+- Yes.
+But is there a vaccine?
+- are there a vacine?
+- are there vaccines to prevent the disease?
+- covid vaccine
+- covid-19 vaccine
+- does a vaccine exist?
+- how long will it take for a vaccine to come out in the market?
+- is there any hope in the future about vaccine
+- what about vaccine

 ## intent:quarantine_control